Starting college in August? Worry not, freshman, we’ve been there.

-Oh, freshman year.
-It’s the most exciting time of your life!
-You can wipe away your high school past with a new group of friends and completely recreate yourself.
+College is, in simplest terms, rad.
+You can make a new group of friends and form completely new memories.
 You can stay out as late as you want and eat as many desserts as you want without parents nagging.
 And no one is around to tell you not to leave that 10-page paper to the last possible minute, so you can procrastinate as much as you want.
 The world is your oyster, and every decision is exclusively yours to make!
+Welcome to freedom, bestie.

 But beware – this newfound freedom can lead to some mistakes.
 With so much independence, you’re bound to make a misstep somewhere along the line.
 As you mentally (and physically…have you started packing?) prepare for this school year, keep in mind these 5 common mistakes that freshmen have made time and time again.
 Trust us, you don’t wanna make them!

 1. Losing the balance between your college life and your home life

 One of the most common problems new students have during their freshman year is trying to balance all the new relationships in their life.
 With new friends at college, old friends back home, families trying to check in and an overload of schoolwork piling up on your desk, it’s hard to give everything and everyone the attention they need.
-Remember that even with all the excitement on campus, your mom, dad and all of your besties from home, need some quality time, too.
+Remember though, that even with all the excitement on campus, your mom, dad and all of your besties from home, need some quality time, too.
 And that work-life balance is extremely, extremely important.

 2. Prioritizing your social life over your schoolwork